texstudio-org/texstudio/.github/ISSUE_TEMPLATE/bug.md

 - Qt: <!-- SEE THE ABOUT SCREEN IN TXS -->
 - OS: <!-- Windows(7,8,10), Mac, Linux (Distribution), ... -->
 - TeX distribution: <!-- miktex, texlive, ... -->
-- TeXstudio installed from: <!-- source or binary -->
-- Compiler version (if compiling from source): <!-- name and version of used compiler -->

 ### Expected behavior